 “I’ve never seen a local dental practice in the world ranking as much as we are now, I’ve never seen a local practice in the world with as much traffic as we have.
 We are ranking nationally.
 Because of the tool.
 Simple as that.
 And I still don’t use even 50% of it.”

-It was 5 years ago that Ed Challinor and Dr MJ Rowland-Warmann set out to establish a privately owned dental practice.
-He had all the right resources: expert dentists, a niche in the market, and the drive to learn how the business works.
-He quickly learned paid media, and back then getting new patients seemed easy at first.
+Ed quickly learned paid media and getting new patients seemed easy at first.
 However, as time went on: “I wrote and wrote brilliant content that was original but nobody seemed to want to read it.
 I had about 980 users a month and that was definitely not enough.”